 The most invaluable gift he gave me was I knew he adored me.
 How did I know that?
-Every time I walked in the room his face lit up.
+Every time I walked into the room his face lit up.
 He would smile ear to ear, even when I was an angst-filled teen.
 He wasn’t smiling because of how I was performing.
 He was smiling because he genuinely liked me.

 I never felt criticized by my dad even when I made below-mediocre grades in High School.
 One day during my junior year at St. Agnes Academy, I was driving to school in my parent’s car.
 I called this the big yellow barge.
 It was raining and I was late.
 As I steered the car quickly to get a parking space, I smashed into a big cement pillar that was going to be the base for a light pole.
 But there was no light pole and so I didn’t see it in the rain.
-After the crash the hood was taller than the car itself.
+After the crash, the hood was taller than the car itself.
 The car looked like a horseshoe but thank God I wasn’t hurt.
-The principal called my dad and said, Mr. O’Grady your daughter dented the bumper and we need to tow your car.”
+The principal called my dad and said, Mr. O’Grady, your daughter dented the bumper and we need to tow your car.”
 My dad was a smart man.
 He asked her, “Then why do we need to tow it.”

 They towed it to a gas station and immediately the mechanic told my dad that the car was totaled.
 I dreaded seeing my dad that night.
-He walked in the house and gave me a big hug and told me how glad he was that I was okay.
+He walked into the house and gave me a big hug and told me how glad he was that I was okay.
 He then said something that shocked me, “I want you to start driving as soon as you can.
 I know it was an accident and I don’t want this to impact your driving.”

 That was pure grace.
 What I expected him to say was, “You idiot.
 You’re never driving again.”
 I never got in another accident after that.

 My dad and I started playing checkers together when I was a little girl.
-He beat me consistently until I got in High School and then the games started to get close.
+He beat me consistently until I got into High School and then the games started to get close.
 And every now and then I would beat him.
 He never got mad.
-He seemed to enjoy when I beat him.
+He seemed to enjoy it when I beat him.
 My dad thought I was smart and would tell me so.
-I didn’t know it then but he was teaching me how think strategically.
+I didn’t know it then but he was teaching me how to think strategically.

 My mom and dad complimented each other.
 My mom had very high standards.
 There was the right way to do everything.
 My dad had a “close enough” approach.
 Don’t get me wrong, he was a very successful businessman, but he was very laid back at home.
 Once a year when my sister and I were growing up our family would wash all the windows in our house.
 My sister and mom would wash the inside windows and my dad and I would wash the outside windows.
 I was so grateful to be outside with my dad.
-I could peer through the windows and see that my sister had to wash the windows over and over again, because her window wasn’t perfectly clear.
+I could peer through the windows and see that my sister had to wash the windows over and over again because her window wasn’t perfectly clear.
 My dad would see some streaks and say, “That’s close enough.”
 It was way more fun with my dad.
 I never felt like a failure around him.

 My dad never lectured me growing up, but he didn’t have to.
-(Though I did find out much later that behind closed doors he’d complain to my mom about how I was dating some creepy long- haired guy.
+(Though I did find out much later that behind closed doors he’d complain to my mom about how I was dating some creepy long-haired guy.
 Then my mom had to play the heavy with me.)

 I deeply respected my dad.
 How he lived and how he treated people greatly impacted my life.
 My dad was kind to everyone.
 He would talk to the waiters, the checkers at the grocery stores, the receptionist, and the mechanic.
 He loved to make people laugh.
 He had a knack for making people feel comfortable by making light of himself.
-He was generous and always opening up his wallet to give to someone in need.
+He was generous and always opened up his wallet to give to someone in need.
 He was active in his church and served as an usher, on the building committee, or would take a refrigerator to those in need.

-I am so grateful for my dad, how he lived his life and the grace he extended to me especially in my teenage years.
+I am so grateful for my dad, how he lived his life and the grace he extended to me, especially in my teenage years.

 This is my story.